Chapter 12 - WWJD What Would Jesus Do?

 4. He wore tzitzits on His robe/prayer shawl (tallit).
 Looking at the Tzitzits was a reminder of following the Torah.
 Probably, he also hung some sort of "mezuzah" on His doorway.
 Both of these physical objects reminded Him, and others, to obey all the Commandments – the whole Torah.
 So, shouldn’t we wear tzitzits?
 And why shouldn’t we affix a mezuzah to our doorways?

 7. He ate only clean foods.
-He did not eat pork, bacon, shrimp and seafood.
+He did not eat pork, bacon, shrimp, or seafood.
 Neither should we.

 8. He honored the Seventh Day Sabbath and all the Seven Feasts.
 So must we.
 These Feasts are eternal.
-They represent and foreshadow the path of Yeshua.
-Remember He died on Pesach (Passover) – like the Pesach lamb He brings freedom to those who love Him.
+They represent and foreshadow Yeshua's path.
+Remember He died on Pesach (Passover) – like the Pesach lamb, He brings freedom to those who love Him.
 He was the Chag HaMatzot (Unleavened Bread) – the Bread of Life, unleavened, uncontaminated by sin (leaven).
 He was the Reishit Katzir (Firstfruits) – He was raised from the dead on this Feast day – the first fruit of the resurrection.
-And on Shavuot (Pentecost) He sent the Spirit of HaShem – the Ruach HaKodesh – to fill and bless His people – so they could go out and make talmidim!
-Three fall Feasts are left and this is how they could be fulfilled.
-Yom Teruah (Feast of Trumpets) – The Trumpet will sound and the dead will rise to be gathered by Yeshua to Jerusalem.
-Yom Kippur (Day of Atonement) – The world and all it’s inhabitants will be judged by the Holy One.
-And lastly, Sukkot (Feast of Tabernacles) where Yeshua will live, tabernacle, with His people for eternity.
+And on Shavuot (Pentecost), He sent the Spirit of HaShem – the Ruach HaKodesh – to fill and bless His people – so they could go out and make talmidim.
+Three fall Feasts are left, and this is how they could be fulfilled.
+Yom Teruah (Feast of Trumpets) – The Trumpet will sound, and the dead will rise to be gathered by Yeshua to Jerusalem.
+Yom Kippur (Day of Atonement) – The world and all its inhabitants will be judged by the Holy One.
+And lastly, Sukkot (Feast of Tabernacles), where Yeshua will live in a tabernacle with His people for eternity.

 9. He celebrated the new moons as instructed in Torah.
-Rosh Chodesh – is when the new moon announces a new month.
-The Jews in Israel have a standard calendar for this, it might be wise to be in unity with them and follow this calendar.
-This monthly observation reminds us to be grateful a new month has arrived and it can also be symbolic by the moon's waxing and waning that Yeshua came to earth to redeem us but left.
-And once again our Mashiach will return in His fullness and will restore the glory of HaShem upon the earth.
+Rosh Chodesh is when the new moon announces a new month.
+The Jews in Israel have a standard calendar for this; it might be wise to be in unity with them and follow this calendar.
+This monthly observation reminds us to be grateful that a new month has arrived, and it can also be symbolic of the moon's waxing and waning, that Yeshua came to earth to redeem us, but left.
+And once again, our Mashiach will return in His fullness and will restore the glory of HaShem upon the earth.

 10. His talmidim never observed “Christmas” or “Easter”.
-Most likely Yeshua was born during the Feast of Sukkot (Booths/Tabernacles) which is in the fall.
+Most likely, Yeshua was born during the Feast of Sukkot (Booths/Tabernacles), which is in the fall.
 And He was resurrected on the Feast of Reishit Katzir.
-If anything we should celebrate these two Feasts to remember our Savior and Mashiach.
+If anything, we should celebrate these two Feasts to remember our Savior and Mashiach.
 This is a tough one.
-All our families, friends, coworkers celebrate these two holidays.
+All our families, friends, and coworkers celebrate these two holidays.
 You can pray and ask Yahweh what you are to do.

 11. He will return to the Temple in Jerusalem.
 There will be animal sacrifices.
 Messianic non-Jews will be able to stand by their Jewish brothers and sisters and offer up sacrifices.
 It will be an unbelievable time to serve the Master and be training new converts how to become talmidim (as we will be doing in these days too!)

 12. Lastly, He studied and taught Torah.
-Torah is very new to all of us, especially understanding that we are to follow every Commandment that is possible.
-Obviously we can not follow Commandments that are for Priests, Levites or the Temple.
+The Torah is very new to all of us, especially in understanding that we are to follow every Commandment possible.
+Obviously, we can not follow Commandments that are for Priests, Levites, or the Temple.
 But we can do our best to follow the rest.
-We do not have a Temple so we do not have “Judges” to judge if we are to follow the Law.
+We do not have a Temple, so we do not have Judges to determine whether we are following the Law.
 Nor can we be physically punished for not following the Law (and remember the Judges required two witnesses for every disobedience of a specific Law).
-In our hearts we can grasp the fullness and wonderfulness of following the Law, the Torah.
-Torah is written by Yeshua and in Him and His Words we find life.
+In our hearts, we can grasp the fullness and wonderfulness of following the Law, the Torah.
+Torah is written by Yeshua, and in Him and His Words we find life.

 Deuteronomy 4:1 “And now Israel, give heed to the statutes and the ordinances which I teach you, and do them; that you may live."